XLNT/meirl/README.md

 ---

-convert the logic in https://github.com/gnosis/safe-contracts/blob/master/contracts/DelegateConstructorProxy.sol to assembly so it can be appended to the default bytecode
+convert the logic in https://github.com/gnosis/safe-contracts/blob/master/contracts/DelegateConstructorProxy.sol to assembly so it can be appended to the default bytecode as a constructor

 ```
 contract DelegateConstructorProxy {